Marquinhos: 2020–present: Club captain and first Champions League titles

-2022–2024: All-time appearances record

 On 19 May 2023, Marquinhos signed a new long-term contract at PSG until June 2028, which, if fulfilled, would see him to his fifteenth year at the club.
 On 6 April 2024, he featured in his 435th match for PSG against Clermont, equaling Jean-Marc Pilorget's record of all-time appearances.

 Four days later, he surpassed him by appearing in his 436th match against Barcelona in the quarter-finals of the UEFA Champions League.

-2024–25 season: Continental treble

 Marquinhos began the season on 16 August 2024, coming on as a substitute in a 4–1 away win against Le Havre.
 He played his first Champions League game of the season on 18 September in a 1–0 win against Girona.
 On 1 February 2025, he featured in his 100th Champions League match in a 3–0 away win over Brest during the knockout play-offs.
 A month later, on 1 March, he scored his first goal of the season in a 4–1 win against Lille.

 Marquinhos captained PSG to their first-ever Champions League title with a commanding 5–0 win over Inter Milan in the final.
 The victory completed a historic continental treble, as the club had already secured the Ligue 1 title and the Coupe de France.

+On 26 November 2025, Marquinhos made his 500th PSG appearance in a 5–3 home win against Tottenham Hotspur in the UEFA Champions League league phase.
+On 28 April 2026, he made his 120th Champions League appearance in a 5–4 semi-final first-leg victory over Bayern Munich, equaling the Brazilian record of Roberto Carlos for most appearances in the competition.
+He surpassed the record a week later, on 6 May, by making his 121st appearance in a 1–1 away draw against Bayern, becoming the Brazilian with the most appearances in the competition's history.
+Later that month, on 30 May, he captained his team to their second UEFA Champions League title, defeating Arsenal in the final 4–3 on penalties after a 1–1 draw following extra time.